History of the NFL championship: 1933–1965: The NFL Championship Game era

-1960–1969: AFL Championship Game

-With its creation in 1960, the AFL determined its champion via a single playoff game between the winners of its two divisions, the Eastern and Western.
-The AFL Championship games featured classics such as the 1962 double-overtime championship game between the Dallas Texans and the defending champion Houston Oilers.
-At the time it was the longest professional football championship game ever played.
-Also in 1963, an Eastern Division playoff was needed to determine the division winner between the Boston Patriots and Buffalo Bills.

-1966–1969: NFL vs. AFL—The beginning of the Super Bowl era
+1966–1969: The Super Bowl era: Pre-merger with the AFL

 In 1966, the success of the rival AFL, the spectre of the NFL's losing more stars to the AFL, and concern over a costly "bidding war" for players precipitated by the NFL's Giants' signing of Pete Gogolak, who was under contract to the AFL's Buffalo Bills, led the two leagues to discuss a merger.
 Pivotal to this was approval by Congress of a law (PL 89-800) that would waive jeopardy to anti-trust statutes for the merged leagues.
 The major point of the testimony given by the leagues to obtain the law was that if the merger were permitted, "Professional football operations will be preserved in the 23 cities and 25 stadiums where such operations are presently being conducted."
 The merger was announced on June 8, 1966, and became fully effective in 1970.